saisaraswathi123/student-record-management/README.md

-# Student Record Management System
+# Student Record Management System API

 This is a  mini project built using **Node.js**, **Express.js**, and a frontend with **HTML + Bootstrap**.